bilegt-bat-ochir/autonomous/step6.md

 # Step 6: REST in APEX
 ## Objectives
 - Define RESTful services in Autonomous database.
-- Create an app in a second workspace RESTATP.
+- Create your second workspace RESTATP and create an empty applicatio.
 - Utilize RESTful service using GET,POST,PUT,DELETE methods from the second workspace RESTATP.

 What is REST(Representational State Transfer), It's an architecture that provides interoperability between two computer systems using HTTP(s) protocol as a transport protocol.